ietf-wg-cellar/flac-specification/flac.md

 Following the last subframe is the frame footer.
 If the last subframe is not byte aligned (i.e. the bits required to store all subframes put together are not divisible by 8), zero bits are added until byte alignment is reached.
 Following this is a 16-bit CRC, initialized with 0, with polynomial x^16 + x^15 + x^2 + x^0.
 This CRC covers the whole frame excluding the 16-bit CRC, including the sync code.

+# Implementation status

+This section records the status of known implementations of the FLAC format, and is based on a proposal described in [@?RFC7942].
+Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
+Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
+This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
+Readers are advised to note that other implementations may exist.

+A reference encoder and decoder implementation of the FLAC format exists, known as libFLAC, maintained by Xiph.Org.
+It can be found at https://xiph.org/flac/ Note that while all libFLAC components are licensed under 3-clause BSD, the flac and metaflac command line tools often supplied together with libFLAC are licensed under GPL.

+Another completely independent implementation of both encoder and decoder of the FLAC format is available in libavcodec, maintained by FFmpeg, licensed under LGPL 2.1 or later.
+It can be found at https://ffmpeg.org/

+A list of other implementations and an overview of which parts of the format they implement can be found here: https://github.com/ietf-wg-cellar/flac-specification/wiki/Implementations

 # Security Considerations

 Like any other codec (such as [@?RFC6716]), FLAC should not be used with insecure ciphers or cipher modes that are vulnerable to known plaintext attacks.
 Some of the header bits as well as the padding are easily predictable.